prasanth-ntu/coursera_deeplearningai_machine_learning_specialization/README.md

 - [ ] Run through the *Practice Lab: Neural networks* again in a new notebook from scratch
 ### W2
 - [ ] Different activation functions (Why ReLU is better than sigmoid for hidden layers?)
+- [ ] Log odds and logits is the same (Write the derivation and rest in the miscellaneous section)
 ### W4
 - [ ] Decision trees - Feature importance interpretation using **SHAP**